PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

 ---
 title: Student Lectures
 weight: 900
-bookToc: false
+bookToc: true
 ---

 {{< katex display >}}

 {{< /katex >}}

-# Particle Diagnostics: Neutron diagnostics (Aria)
+# Particle Diagnostics: Neutron diagnostics (Aria Johansen)

 Start from the basics: what is a neutron?
 It's a spin \\( 1/2 \\) baryon which interacts with all forces.
 Primarily decays into usually an electron and an antielectron neutron as well as a proton.
 Another decay process with 1/1000 of intensity decays to gamma.
 Mass is \\( 939.6 MeV/c^2 \\), very comparable to proton.